solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 The following operations were notable improvements over NEON equivalents.

 * Gather loads (`svld1_gather...()`) for both `vec4` and `vec8` data types.
-* Table lookups are wider (`svtbl...()`) so we can use faster instruction alternatives with fewer input operands.
+* Tables lookups (`svtbl...()`) use full register width for tables, and so can store tables in fewer registers when on a 256-bit implementation.
-* Masked accumulators (`svadd_f32_m()`) for partial vectors are natively supported, without needing additional operations or data registers.
+* Masked accumulators (`svadd_f32_m()`) for partial vectors, without needing additional data masking operations or data registers to hold masks.
-* Masked stores (`svst1_u32()`) for partial output writes are natively supported, without falling back to scalar code.
+* Masked stores (`svst1_u32()`) for partial vector writes, without a needing a scalar fallback.
-* Partial stores (`svst1b_u32()`) for writing back the bottom of N bits of a register lane to contiguous memory are natively supported, without needing pre-compaction in registers.
+* Narrowing stores (`svst1b_u32()`) for writing the bottom of N bits of a register lane to contiguous memory, without needing manual pre-store compaction.
+* Widening loads (`svld1ub_s32()`) for reading the bottom of N bits of a register lane from contiguous memory, without needing manual post-load expansion.

 Future work